 3) If you have a friend or relative in Japan, ask them to send you books.
 This is a great option if the book you want is not available anywhere in the U.S. BUT be aware that shipping will probably cost as much as the book!

 4) Check your local libraries.
 Once in awhile, I spot books written in Japanese at the library.
 If you live in California, Washington, Hawaii, New York City or Illinois (where there are large Japanese populations), you may have better luck.
 If your local library doesn’t carry Japanese books, maybe you could ask them to!

-7) Amazon.jp, of course, has ALL the books we could possibly want… but unfortunately, we either can’t purchase the books or shipping costs are outrageous.
+7) Amazon.jp, of course, has ALL the books we could possibly want.
 I like to look on Amazon.jp’s Best Children’s Books List to see what books are new and top-rated.
-That way, I know what books I want to search for in other locations.
+Beware, shipping can add up but it’s cheaper than flying to Japan😉

 8 )Find a Japanese Bookstore- If you know of any, let me know and I’ll add it to this list: Columbus, OH: Hana Gifts.
 California, Chicago, New Jersey: Mitsuwa New York, California, Washington: Kinokuniya New York, California, Hawaii: Book-Off